DragonBlame/tpf-dragons-edition/GAMEPLAY.md

 ## New Quests

-And now just a little heads up and how and when and how you should start newly added quests.
+And then just a little heads up and how and when and how you should start newly added quests.
 They can be split between early and mid game and late game ones, because their difficulty slightly differs.

 ### Early and Mid Game Quests